Mallick17/AWS-DMS/README.md

 This pipeline captures database changes in near real-time and prepares them for downstream delivery (e.g., to Kinesis Data Streams).
 It's designed for minimal source impact, with DMS acting as a managed extractor.

 <details>
-    <summary>Click to view the floe of Data from RDS to Kinesis Data Streams</summary>
+    <summary>Click to view the flow of Data from RDS to Kinesis Data Streams</summary>

 #### High-Level Overview for This Segment
 ```